-- 2.1 That the Committee notes this Annual Report and actions taken to maintain high standards of ethical governance throughout the City Council. - 2.2 That the Committee suggest any areas of ethical governance which have not been addressed in this report, for inclusion in the next annual report.
+- 2.1 That the Committee notes the 2021 to 2022 Annual Report and actions taken to maintain high standards of ethical governance throughout the Council. - 2.2 That the Committee suggest any areas of ethical governance which have not been addressed in this report, for inclusion in the next annual report for 2022 to 2023 which will be presented to the Committee in February 2024.